sitepilot/dockerpilot/README.md

 1. Run `php dp mailcatcher:start`.

 This command will start Mailcatcher which is listening at address dp-mailcatcher:1025 for smtp connections.
-Navigate to <docker-ip>:1080 for the webinterface.
+Navigate to mailcatcher.local for the webinterface.